Not suitable under 5; parental guidance to 7 (violence)

 This review of the movie contains the following information:

-Experiment 626 is an alien product of a deranged mind, created with incredible strength and the ability to destroy everything in sight.
-Galactic Control determine that 626 must be sent into outer space and Jumba, the mad scientist is jailed for creating him.
+'Experiment 626' is an alien product of a deranged mind, created with incredible strength and the ability to destroy everything in sight.
+Galactic Control determine that 626 must be sent into outer space and Jumba, the mad scientist, is jailed for creating him.
 626 is locked into a spacecraft from which he manages to escape and lands on Earth.

 Lilo is a young Hawaiian girl being brought up by her older sister Nani, after the death of their parents in a car crash.
 Lilo is an Elvis fan with plenty of attitude who likes to sing and dance but is rejected by her peers at school.
 Nani overhears Lilo praying for a friend, the nicest angel from Heaven and decides she needs a pet.
 They set out to buy a puppy and find 626 who has transformed himself into a sort of dog with all his claws hidden.
-Lilo names him Stitch and takes him home where he creates all kinds of havoc.
-Lilo refuses to return Stitch however as she believes he is her angel.
+Lilo names him Stitch and takes him home, where he creates all kinds of havoc.
+However, Lilo refuses to return Stitch, as she believes he is her angel.

-Meanwhile Jumba is released from prison and sent to Earth with Pleakley to retrieve 626.
+Meanwhile, Jumba is released from prison and sent to Earth with Pleakley to retrieve 626.
 They follow him everywhere and repeatedly try to grab Stitch but Stitch fights back.
 At first Stitch uses Lilo as protection from his pursuers but as time goes on he realises he is a lot like her, without friends or a ‘whole’ family.
-He identifies with the Ugly Duckling in the Story Book.
+He identifies with the Ugly Duckling in the story book.

-Galactic Control tire of Jumba’s efforts and send Captain Gantu, a large mean creature to capture 626.
+Galactic Control tire of Jumba’s efforts and send Captain Gantu, a large, mean creature to capture 626.
 He manages to capture both 626 and Lilo and sets back with them but again Stitch escapes.
 The Grand Councilwoman comes to Earth to solve matters and Stitch manages to convince her that he has found a family “little and broken, but still good”.
 She sentences Stitch to exile on Earth where he lives happily with Lilo and Nani.

 Research shows that children are at risk of learning that violence is an acceptable means of conflict resolution when violence is glamourised, performed by an attractive hero, successful, has few real life consequences, is set in a comic context and / or is mostly perpetrated by male characters with female victims, or by one race against another.